Categories of Displaced People

-Every minute eight people leave everything behind to escape war, persecution or terror.
+Every minute 24 people leave everything behind to escape war, persecution or terror.

 There are several types of forcibly displaced persons.